anuragzete/Mini-Projects/README.md

-# Minor Projects Repository
+# Mini Projects Repository

-Welcome to **Minor-Projects**!
+Welcome to **Mini-Projects**!
 This repository contains small Java projects that I built for learning and fun.
 Each project has a JAR file for easy execution.

 ## Projects Included: